SNL-UCSB/cs176b-assignments/spring23/assignment2/README.md

 In case you tried to solve the bonus point problems, then please upload a small writeup explaining how you implemented and tested the new features.
 Name this write up `bonus_task.txt`

+# Grading Rubric
+We will assign you grades on a scale of 10.

+- `Task 1`: (4 points): Does your `start_mininet.py` correctly generates the topology as specified above?
+Here, we will check the output for the `pingall` command for your topology.
+See notes above to see what's the expected output for this command.
+- `Task 2`: (4 points): Does your `monitor.p4` synthesizes the packet-processing pipeline as specified above?
+We will read your code and follow the steps described in Task 0 (Part 2) to check if it behaves as expected.
+- `Task 3`: (2 points): We will review the submitted graph.
+- `Bonus tasks`: (10 points): We will read your `bonus.text` and review the changes made in `monitor.p4` to evaluate your response to the bonus questions.
+-
+# Late Policy
+Please submit the assignment by the advertised deadline.
+For late submissions, we will deduct one point (out of 10) for each day post deadline.